davidgasquez/handbook/content/communications.md

   * Avoid trying to respond immediately and allow the other person time to finish speaking.
   * Don't answer your phone while speaking with someone in real life.
 If the real life conversation starts, has precedence over the asynchronous ones.
 * Aim to make liberal use of the _you_ pronoun.
+* No matter how correct you are, you won't get anywhere by making the other person feel stupid.
+* Favor interrogative-led questions over leading questions.
+A leading question attempts to get the listener to agree or disagree with a premise you feed to them.
+An interrogative-led question often begins with the words: who; where; what; when; why.
+"Did you like the movie?" vs "What did you think about the movie?".

 ## Writting